On weakly hyperbolic iterated functions systems: Proof of Theorem

 \section{Proof of Theorem \ref{ergodicidadedamedida}}

-To prove Theorem \ref{ergodicidadedamedida} we shall benefit from the ergodicity of the so-called shift map $\beta:\Omega\to \Omega$, which is given by Recall that the product measure $\p$ in $\Om$ is an invariant measure for the shift map.
+To prove Theorem \ref{ergodicidadedamedida} we use the ergodicity of the shift map $\beta:\Omega\to \Omega$, which is given by Recall that the product measure $\p$ in $\Om$ is an ergodic invariant measure for the shift map.
 The key tool for relate the shift map with the IFS is the skew product map $\tau:\Omega\times X\to \Omega\times X$, which is defined by